jspaaks/notes-contributor-roles/README.md

 2. Ingest CFF after conversion
 3. Human consumption

 Some existing direct consumers that I can think of are Zotero, JabRef, GitHub/ruby-cff, Zenodo, and cffconvert.
-Zotero and JabRef would not make use of a contributor role AFAIK and neither would GitHub/ruby-cff; Zenodo would use the author/contributor differentiation, but Zenodo's (DataCite's) support for contributor roles isn't good when it comes to decribing software contributions. `cffconvert` would be able to use contributors, including roles, provided that the target format allows conversion (generally such conversions aren't great).
+Zotero and JabRef would not make use of a contributor role AFAIK and neither would GitHub/ruby-cff; Zenodo would use the author/contributor differentiation, but Zenodo's (DataCite's) support for contributor roles isn't good when it comes to decribing software contributions, so it doesn't really matter what we choose. `cffconvert` would be able to use contributors, including roles, provided that the target format allows conversion (generally such conversions aren't great).

 Maybe in the future, places like LinkedIn, Monsterboard, Indeed and/or headhunters and/or general advertisement agencies (Microsoft/GitHub) can harvest the contributor role metadata from CITATION.cff to build more accurate profiles.